-Ahead of Mother’s Day, we spoke to Dr Bronwyn Graham, an MQ-funded scientist who has recently become a mum to 6-month-old Henry.
+Ahead of Mother’s Day, we spoke to Dr Bronwyn Graham, an MQ-funded scientist who is mum to 2 year old Henry and 6 month old Olive.

-We asked if being a mother has impacted how she views mental health – and what her hopes are for her son’s generation.
+We asked if being a mother has impacted how she views mental health – and what her hopes are for her children's generation.

-Bronwyn’s MQ-funded project is looking into why women are twice as likely to develop anxiety compared to men.
-Her research is building evidence which suggests that sex hormones like oestrogen, that naturally fluctuate in women, play an important part in how well someone responds to anxiety treatment.
+Bronwyn’s MQ-funded project looked into why women are twice as likely to develop anxiety compared to men.
+Her research built evidence which suggests that sex hormones like oestrogen, that naturally fluctuate in women, play an important part in how well someone responds to anxiety treatment.

 Has becoming a mother impacted your views on mental health research?

 I think that becoming a mother has taught me about patience and the value of baby steps.
-My son is just 6 months old and he learnt how to sit up about a month ago, and he’s recently learnt how to pick up two things and bang them together.
+My second child Olive is just 6 months old, and she's learnt how to sit up about a month ago, and recently how to pick up two things and bang them together.

-These things are just incredibly small steps – he’s got such a long way to go.
-But when he learnt how to sit, he opened up such a big world for him, he can see the world from a completely different vantage point.
+These things are just incredibly small steps – she’s got such a long way to go.
+But when she learnt how to sit, she opened up such a big world for her, she can see the world from a completely different vantage point.

 In mental health, we’ve learnt how to sit and we’ve learnt how to bang things together and they may seem like very small steps, but in and of themselves they have opened up a whole new layer of opportunity to improve the quality of people’s lives.
 They are providing the foundation to make even more important advancements in the future.